 “When using geographic targeting, we will go to a village and vaccinate all people in the area, instead of trying to understand exactly who’s at risk or not, because sometimes it’s very difficult to know who’s at risk when taking into account the security situation,” Fall said.

 To date, more than 200 frontline health care workers and contacts of Ebola cases have received priority vaccines.
-While the vaccine licensing process continues, an agreement between Gavi, the Vaccine Alliance and U.S. pharmaceutical company MSD for Mothers — the developer of the Ebola vaccine, rVSV-ZEBOV — has ensured that 300,000 investigational doses are available for global distribution.
+While the vaccine licensing process continues, an agreement between Gavi, the Vaccine Alliance and U.S. pharmaceutical company MSD — the developer of the Ebola vaccine, rVSV-ZEBOV — has ensured that 300,000 investigational doses are available for global distribution.

 Containing Ebola in a conflict zone